lu-kno/DeskOrganizerWeBots/README.md

  - [X] routine to wait for movement to finish
  - [X] choose gripper force
  - [X] make tip of finger "open" when closing gripper to have a flat grabbing surface
- - [ ] objects seem slippery, check ContactProperties
+ - [X] objects seem slippery, check ContactProperties (seemed to be unnecessary)
  - [X] only one finger seems to be closing properly, check why (solved itself, idk, maybe by restarting webots)

  - [X] choose image recognition toolkit